jjs2484/conversions-extensions/readme.txt

 = 1.2.0 =
 * New: Add merlin onboarding wizard.
+* New: Blog demo for import.
+* New: Business demo for import.
 * New: Social Icons top level customizer menu.
 * New: Option to add social icons to navbar.
 * New: Social icon shortcode [conversions_social].